gracyspatel/gracyspatel/README.md

 # Gracy Patel
 ## Developer and Designer

+🔭 I’m currently working on to sharpen by basics.
+🌱 I’m currently learning React js framework.

 <!--
 **gracyspatel/gracyspatel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.